 - Transfer dough to prepared baking dish.
 Press dough into an even layer.
 Bake for 25-30 minutes until the top is golden brown and the edges of the cookie have begun to pull away from the sides of the dish.
 Let cool in dish for 10-15 minutes before unmolding.
-Remove from dish and allow to cool to room temperature on wire rack.
+Remove from dish and cool to room temperature on wire rack.

 - Cut into wedges (or desired shape) once cookie has cooled to room temperature.
-Drizzle chocolate on top and allow to chocolate to set up before serving.
+Drizzle chocolate on top and allow chocolate to set up before serving.

 - Melt dark chocolate in the microwave at half power for 20 second intervals until melted, or melt over a double boiler.
 Stir until smooth.

 - Melt white chocolate using the same method.
 Be careful no to overheat white chocolate.

 - Place melted chocolates in parchment bags (or piping bags), or use a spoon to drizzle chocolate over bars.